Avinash-Kumar7/Avinash-kumar/README.md

 # Avinash-kumar
-this is a my first repository
+this is a my first Repository
 <br>
 Author - Avinash Kumar